CodeYourFuture/CYF-PD/content/blocks/goal-of-the-portfolio-module/readme.md

       1. What are you doing in the Portfolio Module?

-      2. Name 1 of the 4 criterias we need to achieve, and why it is important.
+      2. Name one of the module success criteria, and why it is important?

-      3. How many weeks long is the Portfolio Module?
+      3. How long is the Portfolio Module?

-      4. How can I help make the Portfolio Module a success?
+      4. How can you help make the Portfolio Module a success?
 ---